 Electroplating applies metal coatings — nickel, chrome, gold, silver, zinc — to substrate surfaces for protection, conductivity, or appearance.
 When plating is required on only specific areas of a part — contact surfaces but not structural areas, wear surfaces but not mounting flanges — peelable maskant protects the areas that should not receive plating.

 The peelable characteristic is critical in plating applications because alternative approaches — tape masking — leave adhesive residue on surfaces that may be required for subsequent soldering, bonding, or mating.
-Peelable maskants that release cleanly without adhesive transfer preserve the as-plated surface condition of adjacent unplated areas.
+Peelable maskants that release cleanly without adhesive transfer preserve the as-plated surface condition of adjacent unplated areas; our detailed look at how peelable maskant protects metal during plating covers the specific barrier and chemical-resistance mechanisms involved.

 Anodizing of Aluminum